9gress0r/Sudoku-Solver/README.md

     | 8 9 0 | 5 4 0 | 3 0 7 |  | 8 9 1 | 5 4 6 | 3 2 7 |
     +----------RAW----------+  +---------FINAL---------+

-If the tool stucks after entering a table, that means that the tool can't solve the problem

 Thank's for reading, would be happy to see your edits or advices